 I work on machine-learning models for molecules and materials.
 After studying computer science, I obtained my Ph.D. in bioinformatics at the University of Frankfurt in 2009.
 I then worked as a postdoctoral researcher on cheminformatics at the Helmholtz center in Munich, machine learning at the Technical University of Berlin, computer-assisted drug design at ETH Zurich, and physical chemistry at the University of Basel.
-In academia, I remain affiliated with the Theory Department of the Fritz Haber Institute of the Max Planck Society, where I led the research group on Machine Learning for Materials.
+At the Fritz Haber Institute of the Max Planck Society I led the research group on Machine Learning for Materials.
 My last position in industry was as Applied Scientist with Citrine Informatics, a start-up working on active learning for industrial materials discovery and optimization.
-I am currently transitioning into my next position.
+I am currently a faculty member at University of Konstanz, Germany.